Wild supercows return to Europe

 "We see progress not only in looks and behavior but also in de-domestication of the animals," he says.
 "This is a challenging process as they have to adapt to the presence of large packs of wolves."

-"In Croatia, large herds were introduced and decimated by wolf packs...But then they learned to defend themselves."
+Herds of herbivores are habitually decimated by local wolves at the Croatian site, says Goderie.
+By contrast, the Tauros learned to defend themselves and suffered few losses.

-Selective breeding will continue toward creating the perfect Tauros.
-But the current crop of beasts is already serving a function.
+Selective breeding will continue toward creating the ideal animal.
+But the current crop is already serving a function.

 Shades of green